Smedley Butler: Military retirement

 When Commandant of the Marine Corps Maj.
 Gen. Wendell C. Neville died July 8, 1930, Butler, at that time the senior major general in the Corps, was a candidate for the position.
-Although he had significant support from many inside and outside the Corps, including John Lejeune and Josephus Daniels, two other Marine Corps generals were seriously considered—Ben H. Fuller and John H. Russell Jr. Lejeune and others petitioned President Herbert Hoover, garnered support in the Senate and flooded Secretary of the Navy Charles Adams' desk with more than 2,500 letters of support.
+Although he had significant support from many inside and outside the Corps, including John Lejeune and Josephus Daniels, two other Marine Corps generals were seriously considered, Ben H. Fuller and John H. Russell Jr. Lejeune and others petitioned President Herbert Hoover, garnered support in the Senate and flooded Secretary of the Navy Charles Adams' desk with more than 2,500 letters of support.
 With the recent death of his influential father, however, Butler had lost much of his protection from his civilian superiors.
-The outspokenness that characterized his run-ins with the mayor of Philadelphia, the "unreliability" mentioned by his superiors when they were opposing Butler's posting to the Western Front, and his comments about Benito Mussolini resurfaced.
-In the end the position of commandant went to Fuller, who had more years of commissioned service than Butler and was considered less controversial.
+The outspokenness that characterized his run-ins with the mayor of Philadelphia, the "unreliability" mentioned by his superiors when they were opposing Butler's World War I posting to the Western Front, and his comments about Benito Mussolini resurfaced.
+In the end, the position of commandant went to Fuller, who had more years of commissioned service than Butler and was considered less controversial.
 Butler requested retirement and left active duty on October 1, 1931.

 Later years

 Even before retiring from the Corps, Butler began developing his post-Corps career.
-In May 1931 he took part in a commission established by Oregon Governor Julius L. Meier which laid the foundations for the Oregon State Police.
-He began lecturing at events and conferences, and after his retirement from the Marines in 1931 he took this up full time.
-He donated much of his earnings from his lucrative lecture circuits to the Philadelphia unemployment relief.
+In May 1931, he took part in a commission established by Oregon Governor Julius L. Meier, which laid the foundations for the Oregon State Police.
+He also began lecturing at events and conferences.
+After he retired from the Marines in 1931, he took to the lecture circuit full time, and donated much of his earnings from his lucrative lectures to Philadelphia unemployment relief.
 He toured the western United States, making 60 speeches before returning for his daughter's marriage to Marine aviator Lt.
 John Wehle.
 Her wedding was the only time he wore his dress blue uniform after he left the Marines.

 Senate campaign

-Butler announced his candidacy for the U.S. Senate in the Republican primary in Pennsylvania in March 1932 as a proponent of Prohibition, known as a "dry".
-Butler allied with Gifford Pinchot but was defeated in the April 26, 1932, primary election with only 37.5% of the vote to incumbent Sen. James J. Davis' 60%.
+In March 1932, Butler announced his candidacy for the upcoming U.S. Senate election in Pennsylvania.
+He ran in Republican primary in Pennsylvania as a proponent of Prohibition.
+Butler allied with Pennsylvania governor Gifford Pinchot, but was defeated in the April 26, 1932, primary election with only 37.5% of the vote to incumbent Sen. James J. Davis's 60%.
 Butler voted for Norman Thomas of the Socialist Party for president in 1936.